Welcome to the Sacred Heart Roman Catholic Church Oxford

 This Parish operates in accordance with Statutory Safeguarding Guidance and the National and Archdioceses policies & procedures at all times.
 At present, our Parish Safeguarding Representative is Onyi Anyanwu.
 She can be contacted at: sg.sacredheart.oxford@rcaob.org.uk or alternatively the Diocesan Safeguarding team can be contacted on 0121 230 6240/ safeguarding@rcaob.org.uk if you have any concern.
 For more details, visit the page Safeguarding.

 First Holy Communion Lessons.
 Parents, if your children are aged 8 or over they can receive their First Holy Communion next June.
-Please complete one of the registration forms that you can find in the porch and return it to me.
-Lessons will start at the end of February.
+Please complete one of the registration forms in the porch and return it to me.
+There will be a meeting for parents at 4.00 pm on Thursday, 12th February, in the Don Bosco Centre at Our Lady’s.
+Lessons will start there after half term at 3.30 pm on Thursday, 26th February.

 May God bless you and all those who are dear to you.